 Misconceptions Illuminated

-This is the launch of a series of posts dedicated to clearing common misconceptions, addressing frequently asked questions, and shining the light of truth.
+Helping locals and pilgrims navigate their Saranagati experience.
+Dedicated to clearing common misconceptions, addressing frequently asked questions, and shining the light of truth.

 Topics will include the current state of affairs in the Saranagati community, with a focus on membership, visitors, and cow protection.
+Comments and ask further questions are welcomed.

 Is the Sunday Program at the ISKCON temple open to guests?